Table of Contents

 As you can tell from this quotation, Behar is an advocate of endism.
 He champions the approach that says the press release is dying.
 More contentiously, he once spoke to a crowd of public affairs practitioners in Brussels and was surprised that they seemed gloomy on hearing his prediction of the imminent death of lobbying.

-More challengingly, ‘we, the PR consultants, have in essence turned from consultants into decision-makers, because now decisions have to be made instantaneously… Our industry is one of leadership, futuristic visionaries and believers.’
+More challengingly, ‘we, the PR consultants, have in essence turned from consultants into decision-makers, because now decisions have to be made instantaneously… Our industry is one of leadership, futuristic visionaries, and believers.’

 ‘The power of the PR expert no longer lies in consultation.
 The expertise is now behind the keyboard.’

 This book argues that we’re experiencing ‘the first true revolution in the PR business ever since its inception.’
 Other experts from all corners of the globe are invited to give their opinions on whether this is a true revolution or a process of evolution.
-Opinion is divided, so let me cite the counter-argument as presented in this book by Philippe Borremans, once of IBM.
+The opinion is divided, so let me cite the counter-argument as presented in this book by Philippe Borremans, once of IBM.

-Do you consider the changes as revolutionary?
+Do you consider the changes revolutionary?

-‘No, these changes have been under way for more than ten years.
+‘No, these changes have been underway for more than ten years.
 The whole “social media revolution” started with blogs in the early 2000s, and we’re now almost twenty years later.
 Rather, I would call it a very slow evolution on the part of the PR industry and its clients.
 The general public is adapting much faster than the industry.’

 It’s frustrating that more people seem willing to write books than to read them (Behar mentions several of his own books in this text, but cites no other authors).
 He appears unaware that this revolution-evolution debate is already well established in the literature.
 Australian scholar Jim Macnamara (previously a successful public relations consultant) called his 2010 book on social media The 21st Century Media (R)evolution to reflect this very debate.
-Macamara is very much better read and thus more receptive to new ideas.
+MacNamara is very much better to read and thus more receptive to new ideas.

 Behar talks about total transparency (TT).
 This allows him to revive his definition of business ethics formulated back in 2001: ‘making a profit in a transparent way.’
 He’s an optimist: ‘the rise of transparency caused by the social media revolution is rapidly building to a far better world.’

-Curiously, in his top ten list of drivers of the global PR revolution Behar cites education: ‘we must bridge the gap between theory and practice; we must address the overwhelming prevalence of the latter over the former.’
+Curiously, in his top ten list of drivers of the global PR revolution, Behar cites education: ‘we must bridge the gap between theory and practice; we must address the overwhelming prevalence of the latter over the former.’